Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Frequently asked questions

-Can I use a prepaid card to build credit?
+Can I use a regular prepaid card to build credit?

-No, prepaid debit cards don’t build credit history, and neither do traditional debit cards.
-Prepaid and debit cards aren’t a form of credit so they’re not added to credit reports.
-However, debit-credit cards are similar to debit and prepaid cards in that you can only spend what you’ve deposited in the linked account.
-Debit-credit cards are also a form of credit, so payments can be reported to the major credit bureaus to build credit history.
+No, regular prepaid debit cards don’t build or establish credit history.
+Prepaid cards aren’t a form of credit so they’re not added to credit reports.
+The term “prepaid credit card” is being used to describe some secured credit cards with reloadable deposits, making them similar to regular prepaid cards in that you can only spend what you’ve deposited in the linked account.

 More guides on Finder